Website localization explained in 5 minutes

 If you want to expand your eCommerce store’s reach and capture more customers, you need to adapt your site’s content to different languages and sociocultural contexts.
 Creating a multilingual website is how you can achieve this.

-Read this post to learn more about website localization and why it’s a key differentiator and driver of global growth.
+Read this post to learn more about website localization, why it’s a key differentiator and driver of global growth, and how to localize a website effectively.

 Website localization is the process of adapting your website and digital assets to suit a different language and culture.